-The Diners Club Credit Card comes with very little in the way of points earning benefits, and has extremely limited acceptance in New Zealand.
+The Diners Club Credit Card comes with very little in the way of points earning benefits, and has limited acceptance throughout New Zealand.
 It does however offer international lounge access for the low price of $68 per year.
-If you’re a solo traveller without airline status, this could justify the annual price of holding the card for this feature alone.
+If you’re a solo traveller without airline status, this feature alone could justify the annual price of holding the card.

 - Optional Club Rewards Membership for $30 per year

 - Free access to over 700 airport lounges worldwide

 - One complimentary single-entry Auckland Airport Strata Club pass each year

 - Unique dining, travel, entertainment, shopping, and spa offers worldwide

 - Up to 44 days interest free on eligible purchases

 Point Hacks do not earn commissions on this card.
 More about this →

 The Diners Club Credit Card comes with complimentary access to a large global network of airport lounges, and a range of other travel offers, including unique dining and hotel privileges.
 It does however have limited acceptance, and offers no ability to earn points that can be transferred to airline or hotel membership programs.
 Here’s the full rundown.